Hydraulic accumulator: Air-filled accumulator

 A simple form of accumulator is an enclosed volume, filled with air.
 A vertical section of pipe, often enlarged diameter, may be enough and fills itself with air, trapped as the pipework fills.

 Such accumulators typically do not have enough capacity to be useful for storing significant power since they cannot be pre-charged with high pressure gas, but they can act as a buffer to absorb fluctuations in pressure.
 They are used to smooth out the delivery from piston pumps.
-Another use is as a shock absorber to damp out water hammer, this application is an integral part of most ram pumps.
-Loss of air will result in loss of effectiveness, if air will be lost over time the design must include some way to renew it.
+Another use is as a shock absorber to damp out water hammer; this application is an integral part of most ram pumps.
+Loss of air will result in loss of effectiveness.
+If air is lost over time, the design must include some way to replenish the accumulator.